gioblu/PJON/src/strategies/ThroughLoRa/README.md

 ```c++
 bus.strategy.setSignalBandwidth(signalBandwidth);
 ```
-Change the signal bandwidth of the radio.

-- `signalBandwidth` - signal bandwidth in Hz, defaults to `125E3`.
+Change the signal bandwidth of the radio, `signalBandwidth` represents the signal bandwidth in Hz, defaults to `125E3`.
 Supported values are `7.8E3`, `10.4E3`, `15.6E3`, `20.8E3`, `31.25E3`, `41.7E3`, `62.5E3`, `125E3`, and `250E3`.

 ```c++
 bus.strategy.setSpreadingFactor(spreadingFactor);
 ```
-Change the spreading factor of the radio.

-- `spreadingFactor` - spreading factor, defaults to `7`
+Change the spreading factor of the radio. `spreadingFactor` represents the spreading factor, defaults to `7`.
 Supported values are between `6` and `12`.
 If a spreading factor of `6` is set, implicit header mode must be used to transmit and receive packets.

 ```c++
 bus.strategy.setCodingRate4(codingRateDenominator);
 ```
-Change the coding rate of the radio.

-- `codingRateDenominator` - denominator of the coding rate, defaults to `5`
+Change the coding rate of the radio. `codingRateDenominator` represents denominator of the coding rate, defaults to `5`.
 Supported values are between `5` and `8`, these correspond to coding rates of `4/5` and `4/8`.
 The coding rate numerator is fixed at `4`.

 ```c++
 bus.strategy.setPreambleLength(preambleLength);
 ```
-Change the preamble length of the radio.

-- `preambleLength` - preamble length in symbols, defaults to `8`
+Change the preamble length of the radio. `preambleLength` represents preamble length in symbols, defaults to `8`.
 Supported values are between `6` and `65535`.

 ```c++
 bus.strategy.setSyncWord(syncWord);
 ```
-Change the sync word of the radio.

-- `syncWord` - byte value to use as the sync word, defaults to `0x34`
+Change the sync word of the radio. `syncWord` represents byte value to use as the sync word, defaults to `0x34`

 ```c++
 bus.strategy.setCRC(false); //To disable CRC